Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 A #d4 trait is underdeveloped or problematic, a #d6 is healthy and reliable, a #d8 is excellent and noteworthy, a #d10 is extraordinary and powerful, and a #d12 is world-class, the absolute pinnacle of your potential and capabilities.

-== Character Creation
-To create your neophyte mage character, you populate six trait sets -- distinctions, attributes, roles, specialities, signature assets, and Spheres -- and assign a die rating to each trait in those sets.

-For traits like roles, when making a new character, you are given an array of die ratings for each set -- such as #d10, #d8, #d6, #d6, #d4 -- and you assign one of these ratings to each trait in the set.
-So a character's roles might be #trait[Scholar #d6], #trait[Scoundrel #d4], #trait[Scout #d10], #trait[Soldier #d8], and #trait[Speaker #d6].

-When distributing these ratings, it is usually easiest to choose which of the traits is most significant, the one the character will rely on most and for which they would likely be most well-known to others.
-Assign the largest die rating to that one.
-Then choose their second best trait, one they are still really great with and can rely on, even if it isn't the most important one, and assign the second largest die rating to it.
-Then keep assigning in order from best to worst.

 == Faction & Focus
 When creating a character, choose one Faction, which grants you SFX and Limits to unlock when growing your character.
 Choosing a Faction should be your first decision because it defines many things about your character.
 The playable factions detailed in this document are: the Council of Ten Mystic Traditions and the Technocratic Union.
 Details on each appear in the Factions section.
 If you aren't affiliated with any Faction you are known as an Orphan, an unaffiliated mage.